 The Council welcomes petitions and recognises that petitions are one way in which people can bring their concerns to the attention of the Council.
 The subject of any petition to be presented must relate to a matter for which the Council has powers, duties or functions or which affects the Borough or part of it or its inhabitants.
-However, the Council will not deal with a petition which in the opinion of the Monitoring Officer is vexatious, abusive or otherwise inappropriate to be considered under this rule.
+However, the Council will not deal with a petition which in the opinion of the Monitoring Officer is vexatious, abusive, similar in nature to one previously accepted within the past year or otherwise inappropriate to be considered under this rule.